PaulMTeggin/practechniques/README.md

 A companion R package for the online book Practical Actuarial Techniques (in development).

+**THIS IS A PRE-RELEASE VERSION AND NO RELIANCE WHATSOEVER MAY BE PLACED ON IT.**

 At the time of writing (May 2022) the main feature is a framework using Monte Carlo simulation to calculate p-values for statistical goodness-of-fit tests where the parameters have been estimated from the data.